 Oh, the wonderful, warming smell and taste of cinnamon.
 Who doesn’t love it?

-Cinnamon has been used in the Asian cultures since time immemorial, so to say that it was discovered by the western world in 1518 when the Portuguese first traded for it is incorrect.
-The Portuguese trade for Ceylon isn’t as romantic as we’d like it to be, it’s actually one of slavery.
-When the Portuguese conquered the island of Kotto, in what is present-day Sri Lanka, they began forcing its inhabitants to harvest and process the cinnamon.
+Cinnamon has been used in the Asian cultures since time immemorial, so to say that it was discovered by the western world in 1518 when the Portuguese started trading in cinnamon is simply incorrect.
+The Portuguese trade for Ceylon isn’t as romantic as we’d like it to be, it’s actually one of slavery and colonizing, When the Portuguese ‘conquered’ the island of Kotto – what is present-day Sri Lank – they forced its inhabitants to harvest and process the cinnamon.
 This cruel, greed driven path closed Portugal’s grip on the cinnamon trade.
-Not a pretty picture in history and the Portuguese would hold the trade on cinnamon for nearly a century until the Dutch came in around 1638.
-Over the centuries, we would see the control of cinnamon bounce from the Dutch to the English and its price going up and down based on the availability and access – in other words price depended on who was at war with whom?
+Not a pretty picture in history.
+The Portuguese would hold the trade on cinnamon for nearly a century until the Dutch came in around 1638.
+Over the centuries, we would see the control of cinnamon bounce from the Dutch to the English and its price going up and down based on the availability and access – in other words price depended on who was at war with whom.

 Ceylon (Sri Lanka) cinnamon – Is widely regarded as the true cinnamon.
 Its nature is slightly less sweet and spicy and lighter in color than the cassia cinnamons.
 Beautiful notes of citrus add a brightness to Ceylon cinnamon.